Magero-Steven/Global-south-debt-analysis-and-impact/README.md

   - Policy Focus: Managing interest rates or renegotiating debt terms (to reduce INT/X) would most effectively lower TDS/X.

 - Debt Structure: While EDT/GNP and EDT/X have minor effects, their long-term trends should still be monitored to prevent systemic risks.

 ### Limitataions
 - Sample Size Limitation: With only 9 data points, the model risks overfitting despite the high R².
 Validation with more data is recommended.
 - This model provides actionable insights but should be supplemented with robustness checks (e.g., p-values, multicollinearity tests) for decision-making.
 - The baseline TDS/X when all predictors are zero.
 This has limited practical meaning since predictors like INT/X cannot realistically be zero.

+### Dashboard
+  - The dashbord gives the visualization of the data post analysis and an easy understanding of the whys[Link](https://public.tableau.com/views/GlobalSouthDebtAnalysis/GlobalSouthDebtAnalysis?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 ### Reference
 The Growing Debt Burdens of Global South Countries[Link](https://cepr.net/publications/the-growing-debt-burdens-of-global-south-countries-standing-in-the-way-of-climate-and-development-goals/)